Chart Color Schemes

 The level of residential development activity in Woollahra is very low in comparison to the average area assessed nationally by AreaSearch

-Woollahra has recorded approximately 8 residential properties granted approval each year over the past five financial years, totalling 43 homes.
-No approvals have been recorded so far in FY26.
-The population has declined recently, but housing supply has remained adequate relative to demand, resulting in a well-balanced market with good buyer choice.
-New properties are constructed at an average value of $3,179,000, indicating that developers target the premium market segment with higher-end properties.
+Woollahra has recorded approximately eight residential properties granted approval each year over the past five financial years, totalling 43 homes.
+In FY26 so far, one approval has been recorded.
+The population decline in recent years has resulted in adequate housing supply relative to demand, creating a balanced market with good buyer choice.
+New properties are constructed at an average value of $1,515,000, indicating developers target the premium market segment with higher-end properties.

-This financial year, there have been $2.4 million in commercial approvals, suggesting limited commercial development focus compared to Greater Sydney where construction is 61.0% above Woollahra's per person average.
-The limited new supply generally supports stronger demand and values for established properties, although building activity has accelerated recently.
-Nationally, the level of construction is also lower than the national average, reflecting market maturity and possible development constraints.
-New development consists of 29.0% detached houses and 71.0% attached dwellings, with a skew towards compact living that offers affordable entry pathways for downsizers, investors, and first-time purchasers.
-Woollahra has approximately 1185 people per dwelling approval, demonstrating an established market.
-Future projections show Woollahra adding 242 residents by 2041.
+This year, there have been $2.4 million in commercial approvals, suggesting limited commercial development focus compared to Greater Sydney's 61.0% higher construction rate per person.
+Woollahra's lower new supply supports stronger demand and values for established properties, reflecting its market maturity and possible development constraints.
+New development comprises 29.0% detached houses and 71.0% attached dwellings, offering affordable entry pathways for downsizers, investors, and first-time purchasers in this established market with approximately 1185 people per dwelling approval.
+Future projections estimate Woollahra will add 54 residents by 2041, with current development patterns meeting demand and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development